-2.7 Declaration to be made by person nominated or appointed as a parish councillor either -
+2.7 Declaration to be made by person nominated or appointed as a parish councillor meaning of the Commission for Children and Young People Act 1998."

-(1) A person who is proposed or nominated for election or appointment as a member of a parish council must make the following declaration -

-"I declare that I am a communicant member of the Anglican Church of Australia and am not a prohibited person within the meaning of the Child Protection (Prohibited Employment) Act 1998."
+- (1) A person who is proposed or nominated for election or appointment as a member of a parish council must make the following declaration - "I declare that I am a communicant member of the Anglican Church of Australia and am not a prohibited person within the either -

-- (a) at the general meeting of parishioners at which the person is to be or is elected, or - (b) within 7 days before or after election, or - (c) if the person is temporarily absent from the diocese within 7 days of their return, or - (d) if the person is otherwise absent from the parish or incapacitated, within such further period as may be approved by the Registrar or the Regional Archdeacon.

-(2) The office to which a person was elected or appointed becomes vacant if that person fails to make the declaration required by this rule.
+- (a) at the general meeting of parishioners at which the person is to be or is elected, or - (b) within 7 days before or after election or appointment, or - (c) if the person is temporarily absent from the diocese within 7 days of their return, or - (d) within such further period as may be approved by the Registrar or the Regional Archdeacon. - (2) The office to which a person was elected or appointed becomes vacant if that person fails to make the declaration required by this rule.